Government spending represents over ⅓ of ALL spending in the United States.

 Are Government Contracts Legit?

-I recently went through all of these steps of our marketing business, LYFE Marketing, and was successfully approved as a government contractor.
+We recently went through all of these steps of our marketing business, LYFE Marketing, and was successfully approved as a government contractor.

-I decided to apply after we spoke at the Inc. 5000 conference, where we did a panel discussion on Good Growth versus Fast Growth.
+We decided to apply after we spoke at the Inc. 5000 conference, where we did a panel discussion on Good Growth versus Fast Growth.

-Everyone on the panel was talking about how they grew their business quickly, and gave some advice for the people in the audience.
+Everyone on the panel was talking about how they grew their business quickly and gave some advice for the people in the audience.

 There was a lot of good information that was shared, but there was one gentleman named Bruce who basically said he grew his business by MILLIONS of dollars through government contracts.

 We figured he wasn’t lying because obviously, Inc Magazine trusted him as a speaker at the INC 5000 conference.

 And secondly, his company has ranked near the top of the list at #191 out of the top 5,000 fastest growing companies in the world.